 The defendants were also accused of false statements in regard to previous company affiliations and associations.

-J. J. Keller's FMCSA Compliance Manual For Passenger Carriers provides comprehensive information regarding FMCSRs specific to passenger-carrying vehicles.
+J. J. Keller's FMCSA Compliance Manual provides comprehensive information for anyone managing or operating commercial motor vehicles (CMVs)

 J. J. Keller's FREE Transportation SafetyClicks™ email newsletter brings quick-read safety and compliance news right to your email box.